joshmarinacci/meowlang/blog2/blog2.md

 4 + 5 * 6
 ```

 Do you evaluate the + or the * first?
-Which order we do the operators
-affects the final answer.
-In many programming languages (including JavaScript)
- there is a
-defined operator precedence order.
-Usually multiplication and division
-come before addition and subtraction.
-So the expression above is
+The order in which we execute the operators affects the final answer.
+In many programming languages (including JavaScript)  there is a defined operator precedence order.
+Usually multiplication and division come before addition and subtraction.
+So the expression above is equivalent to:
-equivalent to

 ```
 4 + (5*6)
 ```

-However, some programming languages, like Smalltalk evaulate operators
+However, some programming languages, like Smalltalk, evaluate operators
-left to right.
+left to right without any precedence.
 So the expression above would be equivalent to:

 ```
 (4+5) * 6
 ```

-For this calculator we will go with the javaScript form.
-So now we must group
-the mulpication and division together and make sure they are executed before
-the addition and subtraction.
-That's why Expr is made up of AddExpr, and AddExpr
-contains MulExpr, and MulExpr contains the PriExpr.
-Only in PriExpr do we get
-to actual numbers.
-This seems backwards, but we need to consider how things
-will be evaluated.
+For this calculator we will go with the JavaScript form of precedence.
+So now we must group the multiplication and division together and make sure they are executed before the addition and subtraction.
+That's why Expr is made up of AddExpr, and AddExpr contains MulExpr, and MulExpr contains the PriExpr.
+Only in PriExpr do we get to actual numbers.
+This seems backwards.
+If MulExpr comes first then why is is listed after AddExpr?
+We need to consider how things will be evaluated.
 4 + 5 * 6 will be parsed into this:

 ```
 Add(4, Mul(5,6))
 ```

 The inner most expression is evaluated first, so the MulExpr must be closest
 to Number.
-Adds will be evaulated only after all Mul's are done.
+Adds will be evaluated only after all the Muls are done.

-I realize this is tricky to understand, and honestly it's one of the reasons I prefer
-Smalltalk's approach of left to right.
-In general you only need to implement this once
-and it's common to just borrow from another grammar that get's it right.
-I've adapted
-this one from the official Ohm Math example.
+I realize this is tricky to understand, and honestly it's one of the reasons I prefer Smalltalk's approach of left to right.
+In general you only need to implement this once and it's common to just borrow from another grammar that get's it right.
+I've adapted this one from the official [Ohm Math](link) example.

-Now that we have a parser that we know processes things in the right order we can actually do
-some arithmetic.
-Each action function will just perform an operation on the results of it's
+Now that we have a parser that we know processes things in the right order we can actually do some arithmetic.
+Each action function will just perform an operation on the results of it's sub nodes.
-sub nodes.
 So 4+5 will add the 4 and 5 nodes together.
-Each of those is an int which just returns
-a real JS number.
+Each of those is an int which just returns a real JS number.

-Here's what the actions look like for arithemtic
+Here's what the actions look like for arithmetic

 ```
 var Calculator = grammar.semantics().addOperation('calc', {